martinlindhe/efyran/e4-TODO.md

 # TODO

+nukes assist:
+    -- TODO read spell.Gem and use that spell gem when scribing it, if not already scribed -- TODO read MaxTries|3 prop and default to 1 cast ...

 - /rezit /only|Samma    force SHM/DRU to use their 90% rezzes

 - BRD: invis/travel songs break after each casted tick??